ubirch/ubirch-verification-js/README.md

 **verificationState** | state flag of verification: `VERIFICATION_SUCCESSFUL`, `VERIFICATION_PARTLY_SUCCESSFUL` or `VERIFICATION_FAILED`
 **failReason** | error flag if verification failed or `undefined`

-#### `createHash(json: string, hashAlgorithm?: EHashAlgorithms): string`
+#### `createHash(json: string, hashAlgorithm?: EHashAlgorithms, leaveUntouched?: boolean): string`

 Returns given JSON string hashed with given algorythm.
 Possible algorythms are `sha256` and `sha512`.
 If algorithm os not given the one specified in config will be used.
+If `leaveUntouched` is true, the json will get hashed without any sorting and trimming.
+If not set the default is true and the json gets trimmed and keys get sorted recursively.

 ### UbirchFormUtils